knpuniversity/javascript/knpu/ep1-basics/fixing-this-bind.md

 separate `RepLogApp` objects, one for each table.
 Once we do that, we won't be able to simply reference our object with `RepLogApp` anymore, because we might have five of them.
-But if we always reference our object internally with `this`, it'll be *future* proof: working now, and also after we make things more fancy.
+But if we always reference our object internally with `this`, it'll be *future* proof: working now, and also after we make things fancier.

 Of course, the problem is that inside of the callback, `this` won't be our `RepLogApp` object anymore.
 How could we fix this?
 There are two options.
 First, we could `bind`